sounisi5011/metalsmith-directory-metadata/README.md

 ## Options

-The default value ​​for options are defined like this:
+The default value for options are [defined](https://github.com/sounisi5011/metalsmith-directory-metadata/blob/v1.0.0/src/options.ts#L16-L18) like this:

 ```js
 {